Rich0721/yolov3-keras/README.md

 DATASET : Storage images' and annotations' folder.
 ```
 And then you execute command line. `python train.py`.

+If you want to train `VOC dataset`, you need to use `voc_annotation.py` that will xml convert to text.
+If you want to train `COCO dataset`, you need to use `coco_annotation.py` that will xml convert to text.

 ## Testing
 Please execute `predict.py`.